-- Dry mouth
+- Dry mouth, taste, swallowing

 - Skin changes

-- Taste
+- Pain

-- Swallowing.
+- Nausea and vomiting.

-If you have nausea or vomiting and/or you are unable to tolerate fluids contact radiation staff who can arrange an early review.
+If you are having any of the above symptoms, or unable to tolerate fluids contact radiation staff who can arrange an early review.

-After hours go to the emergency department.
+If you are concerned or unable to tolerate fluids after hours go to the emergency department.